HesaiTechnology/HesaiLidar_DriveWorks_Plugin/hesai-nvidia-driveworks_plugin/README.md

 ### Prepare the correction file for each HESAI AT128 lidar

-@note This is only essential when playing user-recorded sensor data, correction file was obtained automatically in Live Stream Sensor
+@note This is only essential for AT128 when playing user-recorded sensor data, correction file was obtained automatically in Live Stream Sensor.

 - `./share/correction_at128.dat` is the example correction file to play back the example recorded sensor data    `lidar_hesai_at128.bin`
 For each AT128 lidar, you can pass your correcion file path to `correction_file` in scripts.
 The correcion files for any AT128 are not the same!
+However, for QT128 and Pandar128, you can use the same correction file in share folder.

 The unique correction file of each Lidar AT128 was provided by your vendors, also acquired from the software HESAI PandarView2
 For Download: https://www.hesaitech.com/en/Download